senalbulumulle/dotfiles/README.md

 In this section, we are going to be talking about symlinking neovim configurations on macOS.
-When it comes to neovim distributions, the neovim distributions are modified by Senal, for the use of learning the gists of neovim in general
+When it comes to neovim distributions, the neovim distributions are modified by Senal, for the use of learning the gists of neovim in general.

 ## Symlinking (macOS) Senal's Neovim Official Config